-Marley “Moe” Sommer returns for his third season as the locker room attendant for the San Jose Barracuda after spending the last several years with the San Jose Barracuda/Worcester Sharks equipment staff in various capacities.
+Marley “Moe” Sommer returns for his fourth season as the locker room attendant for the San Jose Barracuda after spending the last several years with the San Jose Barracuda/Worcester Sharks equipment staff in various capacities.
 Sommer has also assisted the equipment staff for the Shrewsbury, MA High School men’s hockey and football teams.

 Sommer, a 26-year-old native of Minot, ND has sung the national anthem prior to a Worcester Sharks game and enjoys watching all sports while eating gummy bears.

 Anthony Abene M.D., Team Doctor